 Knifebird in Cooper Young next to Urban Outfitters offers a small but carefully curated food menu to go with their extensive wine list.
 Try a new vino paired with their meat ‘n’ cheese board.
 They’ll guide you through the wine offerings and even give you a taste test.
 They also have a full bar and a small craft cocktail menu.

 Several more thoughts…

 There are other spots in town to do grab-n-go or make your own charcuterie plates, especially for the house cured meats.
-Try out City Market inside Crosstown Concourse, or something from City Block Salumeria, which is open inside the South Main Market at 409 S. Main.
+Try out City Market inside Crosstown Concourse, or something from City Block Salumeria, which is open inside the Puck Food Hall at 409 S. Main.

 If your nearest Kroger has a Murray’s Cheese Shop inside, well, there’s no shame in grabbing some cheese from their $5 bins in a pinch.
 Just do not ever get the Morbier.
 Or if you do, DO NOT smell it.